ianyepan/top-70-leetcode-questions/src/Letter Combinations of a Phone Number/README.md

 iteration.
 Updating a bigger chunk at once with the help of `buffer` is more efficient and makes the code more readable.

-The method is best understood by and example.
+The method is best understood by example.
 Copy-pasting directly from the discussion thread, here's an intuitive example:

 ### Explanation with sample input "123"